-TITLE Alternative 4 - (New Alternative) Two-lane roadway with two roundabouts DISCUSSION/JUSTIFICATION: Roundabouts provide a significant improvement in safety.
-Several studies show an over 90 percent reduction in severe injuries and the elimination of fatalities.
-The raised median will prohibit left turns at driveways.
-About 74% of access crashes are left turn maneuvers.
-Overall, Alternative 4 is expected to reduce total crashes by 37% and serious injury crashes by 49%.
-Single-lane roundabouts are safer than multi-lane roundabouts in terms of total crashes.
-(Based on current studies).
-Roundabout are more efficient for traffic.
-There is no signal related stop delay, which is currently the basis for the current back-up situation in the current condition, there is, however, some delay due to the yield at entry requirements.
+Alternative 4 - Build two travel lanes, median, and roundabouts in lieu of four travel lanes, two way left turn lane (TWLTL), and traffic signals

+Roundabouts are more efficient for traffic.
+There is no signal related stop delay, which is currently the basis for the current traffic back-up situation in the current condition.
+There is, however, some delay due to the roundabout yield at entry requirements.
 HCS shows the peak hour queues are slightly longer at the roundabouts for the Northbound and Southbound US 41.
 Roundabouts are much more efficient than signals during off-peak hours.
 (22 to 23 hours each day).
 Roundabouts should perform at LOS A during non-peak hours.

 Roundabouts can accommodate a larger design vehicle for U-turns and provides better turning radius for trucks.
-The loons proposed for Alternative 1 only accommodate passenger vehicles.
-The roundabout also relieves sight distance difficulties typical of left turn lanes with negative off-set.
+The u-turn loons proposed for Alternative 1 only accommodate passenger vehicles.

+The roundabout also eliminates sight distance difficulties typical of left turn lanes with negative offset.

 ICD diameter for single lane varies between 135 and 90 feet.
 135 feet is used here to estimate the footprint.

-HCM shows the roundabouts outperform both Alternative 1 and current conditions in terms of both delays and queues.
-This also provides a level of traffic calming as the roundabout design speed will be about 15 -18 mph None apparent.
+HCM shows the roundabouts outperform both Alternative 1 and current conditions in terms of both delays and gueues.

+Alternative 4 also provides a level of traffic calming as the roundabout design speed will be about 15 - 18 mph and departure speed will be about 20 mph.

-PP-07
+SPECIAL IMPLEMENTATION CONSIDERATIONS:

+To mitigate the risks and challenges listed on the first page of this workbook the following needs to be considered:

+- Education and outreach to community regarding roundabouts operation and safety - Roundabout intersection will be more expensive, yet the construction cost of the roadway between roundabout will be less - Educate and outreach to explain to community how the backage roads and improved local streets will be a significant

+ROW - Alternative 4 roadway cross-section has a width of only 56 feet measuring from outside of the sidewalk on the east to the outside of the sidewalk on the west side, compared to the 78 feet required for Alternative 1.
+The two proposed roundabout intersections may require a small amount of new ROW.
+There may be minor ROW acquisitions necessary for the Alternative 4 proposed backage road links and a few temporary easements to adjust approach grades.
+Overall, reducing the Alternative 1 highway cross-section by 22 feet should reduce ROW acquisitions, easements and retaining structures as compared to Alternative 1.

+DD-U.